MaayanLab/DrugBot/howto.markdown

     - SIDER = SIDER_Side_Effects

 ✦ **Help Commands:**
-There are several built in help commands for performating enrichment analysis with GeneBot that can be called in Slack to provide concise summaries about different app features and functions.
+There are several built in help commands for performing enrichment analysis with GeneBot that can be called in Slack to provide concise summaries about different app features and functions.
 A list of all commands can be found by calling: `/drugset help?`

 - `/drugset ?` → provides summary of how to use DrugBot for enrichment analysis
 - `/drugset library?` → provides instructions on how to specify library for output